awslabs/aws-deployment-framework/src/lambda_codebase/initial_commit/bootstrap_repository/adf-accounts/README.md

-# ADF Account Provisionion
+# ADF Account Provisioning

-This directory contains *.yml* file(s) that will make up your AWS Account ecosystem.
+This directory contains `.yml` file(s) that will make up your AWS Account ecosystem.
 This Account Provisioning process is a declarative approach to defining AWS Accounts along with where they will live within your AWS Organization.
 This process enables to end-to-end bootstrapping and associated